adamalbers/powershell/README.md

 I have started using JSON files to hold settings for these script so that I can keep them generic.
 Generally, don't put anything like a password in a plain text JSON file.

-See the Keybase section below for how I handle encrypting secure configs.
+See the GPG section below for how I handle encrypting secure configs.

-### Keybase
+### GPG
-**Keybase decryption is NOT for running unattended scripts.**
+**GPG decryption is NOT for running unattended scripts.**

-I use [Keybase](https://www.keybase.io) to encrypt some of my JSON config files.
+I use [GPG](https://gpgtools.org) to encrypt some of my JSON config files.
 I use the `.secret` extension for this.

 I have begun adding a function to some scripts, where if the config ends in `.secret` e.g., `syncro.json.secret`, then the script will assume it is encrypted with Keybase and will try to decrypt it using Keybase.

-With Keybase installed and in my environment's PATH variable (it is by default), I can run `& keybase decrypt -i $secretsPath | ConvertFrom-Json -Depth 100` and Keybase will decrypt the file using my Keybase account.
+With GPG installed and in my environment's PATH variable (it is by default), I can run `& gpg --decrypt $secretsPath | ConvertFrom-Json -Depth 100` and GPG will decrypt the file using my private key.